DarkLaughter/dark-magic/README.md

-Dark Magic Project currently in Progress =)
+Dark Magic Project will be an music player with built in themes and is Currently in Progress =)

 ![](https://thumbs.gfycat.com/QueasyUnnaturalBustard-small.gif)